yyscolin/telebot/readme.md

 ## Install dependencies
 Run the following command:
-`pip install mysql-connector-python python-dotenv python-telegram-bot` For webhook strategy (not needed for polling strategy):
+`pip install python-dotenv python-telegram-bot`
+For webhook strategy only (not needed for polling strategy):
 `pip install flask`

-## Set env variables
+For MySql:
+`pip install mysql-connector-python`
+For Postgresql:
+`pip install psycopg2`

+## Running the server locally
-Copy .env_sample to .env and fill in the variables
+- Copy .env_sample to .env and fill in the variables

-## Run the server
-Run the application using either of the commands below:
+- Run the application using either of the commands below:
 `py polling.py`
 `py webhook.py`

+## Learn your commands
-## Register as chat agent
+### Register as chat agent
 Type `/setagent` to the chat bot and enter the agent password when prompted